mhumphries-wlu/Archive_Studio/README.md

 If you use this software in your research, please cite:

-> Mark Humphries, 2024.
+> Mark Humphries and Lianne C. Leddy, 2025.
 ArchiveStudio 1.0 Beta.
 Department of History: Wilfrid Laurier University.

 If you wish to cite the paper that explores related research: